 How many people can say "Sugarloafer since 1950?"
 How many can say "Sugarloaf Schusser since 1952?"

-The few dozen Maine skiing pioneers with those titles will convene Sunday at Sugarloaf Mountain to celebrate the 50th anniversary of the Sugarloaf Ski Club, and ski in the 48th annual "Schuss Race."
+Hundreds of Maine skiing pioneers with those titles gathered at Sugarloaf Mountain March 2000 to celebrate the 50th anniversary of the Sugarloaf Ski Club, and ski in the 48th annual "Schuss Race."

 Amos Winter and his wife

 "With the state's support we went scouting for a good ski mountain.

 We heard about a Kingfield storekeeper named Amos Winter.
 Amos

 and (others) had cut a ski trail because they were tired of traveling all

 When Amos heard about the Maine Ski Council's search for a mountain he said to them: "Why look anywhere else?
 We have the best mountain here at Sugarloaf with the highest elevation, good exposure and a wide face."